 Features: Enjoy a free ride on the hay wagon to the pumpkin patch, with the purchase of a pumpkin.
 Open Saturdays and Sundays throughout the month of October, 12:00pm to 4:00pm.
 Cash only.
 From mini gourds to giant pumpkins.

 Richmond Country Farms

 Features: Open daily, starting in early October.
 Hay wagon rides to the pumpkin patch, professional entertainment, pumpkin picking music, animal farm, and admission includes a child-sized pumpkin and a Spartan apple.

 6179 248 St, Langley

 Features: Open Wednesday to Sunday.
-There’s a market with freshly baked pies, jams and homemade fudge and, while you’re visiting the farm, you can pop into the Estate Winery.
+Visit the pumpkin patch and barley maze, and there’s a market with freshly baked pies, jams, and homemade fudge.
+While you’re visiting the farm, be sure to pop into the Estate Winery.

 8301 252 St, Langley

 Features: Open daily mid-September through October.
 Visit the petting zoo, take a tractor-pulled hayride to the pumpkin patch to choose from over 15 different pumpkin varieties.